p19/p19.github.io/_posts/2021-02-11-Nicole-Aljoe.markdown

 meta-description: a talk by Nicole Aljoe
 ---

+THIS TALK HAS BEEN POSTPONED - WILL UPDATE WHEN WE HAVE A NEW DATE!
+Apologies!

 Please join us for our first p19 meeting of 2021!
 Nicole Aljoe will give A TALK (notice unusual format - no pre-circulated reading) on Thursday February 11th at 4:30 pm Eastern:

 <b>"Creole Testimonies in the Archives: Caribbean Female Slave Narratives and Revisions of Voice, Memory, and Metadata"</b>